Utah Administrative Code

 (2) Renewal procedures shall be in accordance with Section R156-1-308c.

-An applicant for reinstatement of a license after two years following expiration of that license shall be required to:
+An applicant for reinstatement of a license after two years following expiration of that license shall:

 (1) upon request meet with the Board for the purpose of evaluating the applicant's current ability to safely and competently engage in practice as a psychologist and to make a determination of education, experience or examination requirements which will be required before reinstatement;